YCHX/IoT-Project/README.md

 # IoT System Design Project
-This repository is for file sharing and mangement of all the files.
+This repository is for file sharing and managing all the files during the project.